OpenNebula/docs/source/administration/sunstone_gui/suns_views.rst

 Cloud View
 ----------

-This is a simplified view mainly intended for user that just require a portal where they can provision new virtual machines easily.
-They just have to select one of the available templates and the operating system that will run in this virtual machine.
+This is a simplified view mainly intended for user that just require a portal where they can provision new virtual machines easily from pre-defined Templates.
 For more information about this view, please check the ``/etc/one/sunstone-views/cloud.yaml`` file.

 In this scenario the cloud administrator must prepare a set of templates and images and make them available to the cloud users.
-Templates must define all the required parameters and just leave the DISK section empty, so the user can select any of the available images.
-New virtual machines will be created merging the information provided by the user (image, vm\_name...) and the base template.
+These Templates must be ready to be instantiated, i.e. they define all the mandatory attributes.
+Before using them, users can optinally customize the VM capacity, add new network interfaces and provide values required by the template.
 Thereby, the user doesn't have to know any details of the infrastructure such as networking, storage.
 For more information on how to configure this scenario see :ref:`this guide <cloud_view>`

 |image3|